-There are two types of remedies available for franchisees who were enticed to purchase a franchise as a result of a franchisor's mis-seling or misrepresentation: the right to sue for damages and the right to rescind the franchise agreement.
-If the franchisee suffers a loss because of a misrepresentation contained in the disclosure document, the franchisee will have a right of action for damages against the franchisor and against every person who signed the document - in other words, those who sign the disclosure document have personal liability.
+There are two types of remedies available for franchisees who were enticed to purchase a franchise as a result of a franchisor's mis-selling or misrepresentation: the right to sue for damages and the right to rescind the franchise agreement.

+If the franchisee suffers a loss because of a misrepresentation contained in the disclosure document, the franchisee will have a right of action for damages against the franchisor and against every person who signed the document - in other words, those who sign the disclosure document have personal liability with respect to such misrepresentations.

-More significantly, if the franchisor delivers the disclosure document late, the franchisee has the right to rescind the franchise agreement, without penalty or obligation, within 60 days after its receipt of the disclosure document.
-If the document is never delivered or is so deficient as to be deemed to have never been given, that rescission right is extended to two years after the date that the franchisee signs the franchise agreement.
+More significantly, in provinces which have enacted franchise disclosure legislation, if the franchisor delivers the disclosure document late, the franchisee has the right to rescind the franchise agreement, without penalty or obligation, within 60 days after its receipt of the disclosure document.
+If the document is never delivered, or its contents are deemed so deficient that a court decides it is akin to the franchisee having not received a disclosure document at all, that rescission right is extended to two years after the date that the franchisee signs the franchise agreement.

-In the event of rescission, the franchisor and everyone who personally signed the disclosure document must compensate the franchisee for any losses it incurred in acquiring, setting up and operating the franchise.
+In the event of rescission, the franchisor and everyone who personally signed the disclosure document must compensate the franchisee for any losses it incurred in acquiring, setting up, and operating the franchise.
 In other words, by not disclosing (or not disclosing properly), the franchisor is effectively insuring the franchisee's investment and potential business losses for the first two years of its operation.
-This liability also extends to persons identified as 'franchisor's associates' (ie, persons who control, are controlled by or are under common control with the franchisor and who either are involved in the approval of the grant or exercise significant operational control over the franchisee and to whom the franchisee owes a continuing financial obligation in respect of the franchise).
+This liability also extends to persons identified as 'franchisor's associates' (ie, persons who control, are controlled by, or are under common control with the franchisor and who either are involved in the approval of the grant or exercise significant operational control over the franchisee, and to whom the franchisee owes a continuing financial obligation in respect of the franchise).